tigera-solutions/cc-aks-compliance-workshop/mod/module-5-ids-waf.md

      'vote.vote'
    ```

-   Observe that the result was an HTTP 200 - Ok .
+   Observe that the result was an `HTTP/1.1 200 OK` .
 The malicious request was not blocked.

 2. Enable the WAF in the Calico Cloud UI.